EPGL Summer Program 2023: Course List

 Dr. Phoebus Lee ── Dr. Lee graduated from the Chinese University of Hong Kong.
 He is a composer and educator.
 His compositions and papers have reached numerous international musical festivals and academic platforms, such as festivals in Hong Kong, Japan, Italy, Israel, Latvia, Shanghai, Singapore, Switzerland, Taiwan.
 His music covers a wide range of genres including solo, chamber, vocal, choral, orchestral, for moving pictures, and for art gallery.

 Dr. Lee has extensive experience in music education.
-He is a part-time lecturer at the Chinese University of Hong Kong and the Education University of Hong Kong, and a teacher at various colleges and schools for HKDSE Music curriculum.
+He is a part-time lecturer at the Chinese University of Hong Kong, Baptist University of Hong Kong and the Education University of Hong Kong, and a teacher at various colleges and schools for HKDSE Music curriculum.
 He also served as tutor of composition programmes organized by the Hong Kong Composers Guild and Young Composers Workshop of Hong Kong Arts Festival.
 He was often invited by the Education Bureau to give workshop, consultation and adjudication service at various composition and creativity programmes.

 |